Vivek48Shah/clean-coding-rules/README.md

-A Python-based tool designed to enforce clean coding standards by analyzing code for violations and providing automated fixes using Large Language Models (LLMs).
+A Python-based tool designed to enforce clean coding standards and providing automated fixes using Large Language Models (LLMs).

 Table of Contents
 	•	Introduction